artellblender/additive_keyer/README.md

 Supports one additive strip for now, armatures only.
 Always make sure Auto-key is disabled when setting up an additive layer, it would create bad transforms keys.

-Pay the price you think it's worth, starting from $0!
+Pay the price you think it's worth to support, starting from $0!
 <a href="https://gumroad.com/l/auto-rig-pro">Gumroad</a>
 <a href ="https://artell.itch.io/additive-keyer"> Itch</a>